Nobody is a whole chain. Each one is a link. But take away one link and the chain is broken.

 Nobody is a whole orchestra.
 Each one is a musician.
 But take away one musician and the symphony is incomplete.

-You guessed it.
-We need each other.
-You need someone and someone needs you.
-Isolated islands we’re not.
 To make this thing called life work, we gotta lean and support.
 And relate and respond.
 And give and take.
 And confess and forgive.
 And reach out and embrace.
 And release and rely.

 In other words: